-The key divine truth from this parable is that when the gospel (i.e., good news about Jesus) is preached there are different responses to the gospel, the response is determined by the condition of the person’s heart, and ultimately there are what is termed “true” and “false” conversions.
-In other words, only some of the people who believe they are Christians are truly saved, while the majority of others who presumably believe they are Christians are not truly saved and thus are living with “false” hope!
-This means they are still lost, they are still spiritually blind, and are not genuinely saved!
+The divine truth from this parable is that when the gospel (the good news about Jesus) is preached there are different responses to the gospel.
+The response is determined by the condition of the person’s heart, and ultimately leads to “true” and “false” conversions.
+In other words, only some of the people who believe they are Christians are truly saved, while the majority of others who presumably believe they are Christians are not truly saved, and thus are living with “false” hope.
+This means they are still lost, are still spiritually blind, and are not genuinely saved!
 Friends, this is a very serious question that everyone should reflect upon.
-The Bible speaks of various tests, or self-assessments, to examine whether or not a person is genuinely saved or not.
+The Bible speaks of various tests, or self-assessments, to examine whether or not a person is genuinely in the faith (i.e., truly saved).
 One example is the fruit of the spirit found in Galatians 5:22-23.
 Another example is whether a person bears good fruit found in Matthew 7:15-20.
-If you are interested in learning more about this critically-important and life-changing topic we recommend you visit our Education page (or visit www.livingwaters.com) and listen to the “True and False Conversion” audio sermon.

 Will you go to Heaven when you die?
 Here’s a quick test: